KRM7/gapp/docs/fitness-functions.md

 ## Other fitness function properties

-There are some other parameters of the fitness function that can be specified, but these generally don't have to be changed from their default values.
-However, more complex fitness functions might have to set their values different from these defaults in some cases.
+There are some additional parameters of the fitness function that can be specified, but these typically don't have to be changed from their default values.
+More complex fitness functions, however, might have to set their values differently from the defaults in some cases.

 ### Dynamic fitness functions

-By default, the fitness function is assumed to always return the same fitness vector for a particular chromosome passed to it as an argument.
-This assumption is used to prevent unnecessary fitness function calls, but this optimization would cause incorrect fitness vectors to be assigned to some solutions if the assumption is false.
+The fitness functions are, by default, assumed to always return the same fitness vector for a given chromosome passed to them as an argument.
+This assumption is used to prevent unnecessary fitness function calls, but it would also cause potentially incorrect fitness vectors to be assigned to some solutions if the assumption is not true.

+In order to prevent this, the fitness functions have a type parameter associated with them, which can either be `Static` or `Dynamic`.
+The type of a fitness function can be set in its constructor, with the default type being `Static`.

-For fitness functions where this assumption would not be true, the value of the `dynamic` parameter in the constructor of `FitnessFunctionBase` or `FitnessFunction` has to be set to `true`.
+For fitness functions where this default behaviour would be incorrect, the value of the `type` parameter in the constructor of the fitness function should to be set to `Dynamic`.
+This will disable any kind of caching that might be used in the GAs, and cause the solutions to be evaluated using the fitness function every time it's needed.

 ### Variable chromosome lengths